 The culmination of almost five years of research and development alongside a team of highly innovative female chemists and hairdressers, Hot Tresses bridges the gap between natural and professional hair care.

-It’s also Australian owned and made, vegan and not tested on animals and subsequently has been listed on Truly Cruelty Free’s global database.
+It’s also Australian born and owned, vegan and not tested on animals and subsequently has been listed on Truly Cruelty Free’s global site, PETA.

 Business owner and serial wellness entrepreneur Tamara Loehr is overwhelmed with the success of the brand in such a short time.